odewahn/dds-field-guide/cloud-as-default.md

 <span class="drop fa fa-cloud fa-5x pull-left fa-border"></span>

 The accelerating transition to distributed, cloud-based platforms is one of the main drivers of the DevOps trend.
-Organizations have adopted these services for any of a number of reasons:
+Organizations have adopted these services for any of a number of reasons: cost savings, increased speed for launching new projects, scalability, to name just a few.

-* Cost savings
-* Increased speed for launching new projects
-* Scalability

-Whatever the reasons, the default platform for many applications is increasingly assumed to be a transient, virtual, cloud-based platform, rather than a traditional server maintained by an internal IT group.
+But, whatever the reasons for adoption, the default platform for many applications is increasingly assumed to be a transient, virtual, cloud-based platform, rather than a traditional server maintained by an internal IT group.
 Even in cases where the virtualization/PaaS solution is maintained in an internal cloud, the net effect is much the same.

 The various platforms you're likely to encounter in this new world can be divided into 3 main groups: